smayadev/django-url-shortener/README.md

 `python manage.py runserver`

-Your should then be able to access http://127.0.0.1:8000/ in a browser and see form for creating a shortened URL.
+You should then be able to access http://127.0.0.1:8000/ in a browser and see form for creating a shortened URL.
 Please file an issue if you are unable to after performing all of the above steps.